BreweryTeam/Gringotts/README.md

 The warehouse also has additional features such as "auto storing", "click to deposit", and "auto replenish".

 ### Importing
-Gringotts supports importing vaults from "PlayerVaults" currently.
-More importers will be added closer to Gringotts' first non-beta release.
+Malts supports importing vaults from "PlayerVaults" currently.
+More importers will be added closer to Malts' first non-beta release.

 ### Quickbar